vanruesc/blur-up/README.md

 | width         | auto, 40 | The width of the preview image             |
 | height        | auto     | The height of the preview image            |

-The command line options `--input` and `--output` overwrite the respective fields in the config.
+The command line options `--input` and `--output` overwrite the respective fields in the configuration.

-If only the `width` or the `height` is specified, the counter part will be adjusted automatically to preserve the original aspect ratio.
+If only a `width` or a `height` is specified, the counter part will be calculated automatically to preserve the original aspect ratio.
 If neither a `width` nor a `height` is specified, the `width` will be set to 40 and the `height` will be adjusted accordingly.